flutter/website/src/development/platform-integration/ios/apple-frameworks.md

 In Flutter, you can leverage Google's ML Kit with the [`google_ml_kit`][] plugin.
-This supports various features like text recognition, face detection, image labeling, landmark recognition and barcode scanning.
+This supports various features like text recognition, face detection, image labeling, landmark recognition, and barcode scanning.
 Alternatively, you can create a custom model with Firebase.
 For more information, see [Use a custom TensorFlow Lite model with Flutter][].